wolfSSL/wolfTPM/README.md

     * Time signed or set
     * PCR read/reset
     * GPIO configure, read and write.
-    * Endrosement Key/Cert retreival and validation.
+    * Endorsement Key/Cert retrieval and validation.
 * Parameter encryption support using AES-CFB or XOR.
 * Support for salted unbound authenticated sessions.
 * Support for HMAC Sessions.